 Students are encouraged to request accommodations prior to the first day of instruction.
 However, students have the right to request services at any time during their enrollment.
-It is always a student's right, and personal choice, to determine if they chose to disclose their disability to Disability Services.
+It is always a student's right, and personal choice, to determine if they choose to disclose their disability to Disability Services.
 Disclosing your disability can be done at any point in the semester, and does not require that accommodations be used.
-Accommodations cannot be given retroactively if a student makes the choice not to disclose their disability to Disability Services.
-Alternatively, if a student does disclose their disability but does not give the accommodation plan to their instructor or request that the plan be sent to their instructor, accommodations will not be granted.
+Accommodations cannot be given retroactively if a student makes the choice not to disclose their disability to Disability to Disability to Disability Services.
+Alternatively, if a student does disclose their disability, but does not give the accommodation plan to their instructor or request that the plan be sent to their instructor, accommodations will not be granted.

-Disability Services cannot retroactively give accommodations if a student does not disclose their disability to Disability Services, or request that the accommodation plan be sent, even in the case that the student feels work submitted or exam scores received do not accurately reflect their abilities.
+Disability Services cannot provide accommodations retroactively if a student does not disclose their disability to them or request that the accommodation plan be sent, even if the student believes the work submitted or exam scores received do not accurately reflect their abilities.